AstroMined/debtonator/docs/adr/backend/024-feature-flags.md

 3. Runtime toggling of features without application restart
 4. Proper persistence of flag states across application restarts
 5. Administrative interface for managing feature flags

-6. Standardized approach to feature integration throughout the codebase
+**Key Architectural Change:** Rather than scattering feature flag checks throughout the codebase, we will implement a layered middleware/interceptor pattern that centralizes feature flag enforcement at well-defined boundaries in our application architecture.

 ### Feature Flag Types